devgateway/www.developmentgateway.org/blog_posts/2016-06-16-under-the-hood-an-open-source-dashboard-for-procurement-in-vietnam.md

 ---
 layout: post
 author: "Mihai Postelnicu"
-title: "RSVP Today: What's Next for Results Data"
+title: "Under the Hood: An Open Source Dashboard for Procurement in Vietnam"
 excerpt: The development community spends over $2 billion each year collecting data on...
 thumbnail: assets/post-images/PPA-Screenshot.png
 thumbnail-alt: "Screenshot of Public Procurement Agency"